Smells fishy? Not really.

 • Acrylic

-It takes 200 years to decompose and can be found in musical instruments, golf clubs and helmets.
+It takes 200 years to decompose and can be found in musical instruments, golf clubs, helmets and clothing.
+Acrylic clothing is one of the main sources of microplastic pollution in the ocean.

 • Polyethylene